SourabhGPatil/TowerOfHanoi_CGV/README.md

 # SIMULATION OF TOWER OF HANOI PROBLEM USING OPENGL API
 ------------

-> This project was done as a part of the **Computer Graphics and Visualization** subject.
+> This project was done as part of the **Computer Graphics and Visualization** subject.

 ------------
 ## Introduction